hemant-p/tools/eclipse_to_intellij/eclipse_to_intellij.md

 ### Section 2: "WHAT WAS MODIFIED / CREATED"

-List every file touched, grouped by: parent POM changes, child POM changes, `.idea/` files, project root files.
+List every file touched, grouped by: parent POM changes, child POM changes, `.idea/` files, project root files, and a "Deleted" group noting that `.classpath`, `.project`, `.settings/` were removed from the root and all modules, with patterns added to root `.gitignore` to prevent re-commit.

 ### Section 3: "THINGS TO DOUBLE-CHECK" — 8 titled warnings